syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 <td>
 MaskFormat</td><td>
 MaskFormat</td><td>
 Specifies the display format when mask value is used.
 It determines whether the literals and prompt characters are included in the formatted string.
-To know more about MaskFormat { [Click Here](http://help.syncfusion.com/wpf/tools) | markdownify }</td><td>
+To know more about MaskFormat {{ '[Click Here](http://help.syncfusion.com/wpf/tools)' | markdownify }}</td><td>
 MaskFormat.ExcludePromptAndLiterals</td></tr>
 <tr>
 <td>